-2025 Fee Expectations:
+Fee Expectations:

-Students going to the sport tournament week in September will need to have 2025 tournament week fees paid before leaving OR have a payment plan in place with 50% paid before tournament week.
+Students going to the sport tournament week in September will need to have fees paid before leaving OR have a payment plan in place with 50% paid before tournament week.

 Students with outstanding sports fees (unless a payment plan is in place) by their 3rd game of the season will not be able to continue playing the sport for HPC.